HYCON Price Tops $0.0002 on Major Exchanges (HYC)

-HYCON (HYC) traded 1.9% lower against the US dollar during the twenty-four hour period ending at 9:00 AM Eastern on March 19th.
-Over the last seven days, HYCON has traded 2.5% higher against the US dollar.
-HYCON has a total market cap of $479,605.45 and approximately $43,850.00 worth of HYCON was traded on exchanges in the last day.
-One HYCON coin can now be purchased for approximately $0.0002 or 0.00000000 BTC on cryptocurrency exchanges.
+HYCON (HYC) traded 1% higher against the US dollar during the 24-hour period ending at 22:00 PM ET on March 20th.
+During the last seven days, HYCON has traded up 2.5% against the US dollar.
+One HYCON coin can currently be bought for approximately $0.0002 or 0.00000000 BTC on cryptocurrency exchanges.
+HYCON has a total market capitalization of $478,782.95 and $92,708.00 worth of HYCON was traded on exchanges in the last 24 hours.

 - TrustNote (TTT) traded flat against the dollar and now trades at $0.0000 or 0.00000000 BTC.